sustrik/dsock/README.md

-# dsock: An alternative to BSD socket API
+# RFC: dsock - An alternative to BSD socket API

 ## 1. Introduction